Who we are

 - To provide dynamic learning experiences, interactive exhibitions, cultural and educational events, and discussion fora, with local national and international access;

 - To challenge assumptions on childhood, foster debate, and facilitate the exchanging of opinions, experiences, ideas and knowledge through research, collections and activities.

-The Museum of Childhood Project Ireland aims to establish a museum based in Dún Laoghaire, promoting the widest understanding of our distinctive culture, history, stories and place in the world, from the perspective of childhood and growing up on the island of Ireland, and amongst the diaspora.
+The Museum of Childhood Ireland Project aims to establish a museum that will promote the widest understanding of our distinctive culture, history, stories and place in the world, from the perspective of childhood and growing up on the island of Ireland, and amongst the diaspora.

 As the foremost institution of its kind in Ireland, we aim:

 - To collect, preserve, promote and exhibit Ireland’s portable material heritage and history from a childhood perspective

 - To interpret, promote, form, and borrow collections and to make them accessible to audiences at home and abroad